Quality of Life in Cities survey

 Legal acts and other agreements

-- Quality of Life in Cities survey 2022 is conducted based on the grant agreement No 101052279 - 2021-LV-CITY concluded between the European Commission and Central Statistical Bureau of Latvia (Section 8, paragraph two, Clause 1 of the Statistics Law).
+- In 2022, the Quality of Life in Cities survey in Latvia was conducted on the basis of Grant Agreement No 101052279-2021-LV-CITY, concluded between the European Commission and Central Statistical Bureau of Latvia, pursuant to Section 8, paragraph two, Clause 1 of the Statistics Law.

-- Eurostat survey that covers also Rīga state city was based on Regulation (EU) 2017/2391 of the European Parliament and of the Council of 12 December 2017 amending Regulation (EC) No 1059/2003 as regards the territorial typologies (Tercet).
+- The Eurostat survey, which also covered the State city of Riga, was conducted pursuant to Regulation (EU) 2017/2391 of the European Parliament and of the Council of 12 December 2017 amending Regulation (EC) No 1059/2003 as regards the territorial typologies (Tercet).

 4. Accessibility and clarity